Shell access to your server using SSH (PuTTY for Windows)

 - Enable SSH on your account if you haven't already

-We have a guide on enabling SSH on your account.
+We have a guide on enabling SSH on your account - link opens in a new window.

 - Configure PuTTY to connect to your home directory